Take advantage of DaemonSets to deploy the Datadog Agent on all your nodes (or on specific nodes by using nodeSelectors).

 /var/log/pods).
 This also includes the collection init container logs.

 For a Docker environment, the Agent receives container updates in real time through Docker events.
-The Agent extracts and updates the configuration from the container labels (Autodiscovery) every 10 seconds.
-Therefore, by default, the Agent does not collect data for any container with a shorter life.
+The Agent extracts and updates the configuration from the container labels (Autodiscovery) every 1 seconds.
+Since Agent v6.14+, the Agent collects logs for all containers (running or stopped) which means that short lived containers logs that have started and stopped in the past second are still collected as long as they are not removed.

 To enable APM by allowing incoming data from port 8126, set the